Galatians 2

 Galatians 2 is the second chapter of the Epistle to the Galatians in the New Testament of the Christian Bible.
-It is authored by Paul the Apostle for the churches in Galatia, written between 49 and 58 CE.
+It is authored by Paul the Apostle for the churches in Galatia, written between 49 and 58 AD.
 This chapter contains the meeting account of Paul, Barnabas and Christians in Jerusalem, considered "one of the most momentous events in the earliest Christianity", and the dispute between Paul and Peter.

 Text

 The original text was written in Koine Greek.
 This chapter is divided into 21 verses.

 Textual witnesses

 Some early manuscripts containing the text of this chapter are: